General Astronomy Session

 Children 5 to 16 yrs must be accompanied by a paying parent or guardian.

-If you are using a credit from a previously cancelled session, please call Peter at the Observatory on 0488 425 940 to book a ticket with your credit code. or send an email to [email protected]
+If you are using a credit from a previously cancelled session, send an email to [email protected] with your credit code.
+We w

-If you are purchasing using a gift certificate call Peter on 0488 425 940 to book with your gift certificate number.
+If you are purchasing using a gift certificate email [email protected] with your gift certificate number.

 • with your name, date to attend, number of adults and number of children, ages of children, and a contact number for the day.
 Also acknowledge you have read what happens on cloudy & Rainy nights (see below). and you acknowledge that there is no refund or rescheduling unless we can resell that ticket.
 Any credit card or bank fees are non-refundable.